rthalley/dnspython/doc/py2vs3.rst

 The most significant user-visible differences between the two are in the representations of binary data and textual data.
-For Python 3, binary data stored using the `bytes` type, and textual data is stored using the `str` type.
+For Python 3, binary data is stored using the `bytes` type, and textual data is stored using the `str` type.
 For Python 2, binary data is stored using the `str` type, and textual data can use the `str` or `unicode` types.
 Because there is a single source tree, the documentation will refer to